trdroid/Android-Examples/Activities/ActivityLifeCycle/README.md

 <b><i> In Summary... </b></i>

-The state can be retained on onSaveInstanceState() when i.e. Android stashes and retrieves the Bundle in/from Activity Record when
+The state can be retained on onSaveInstanceState() when

- 1) On runtime device configuration changes, where the Activity is destroyed and recreated
+ 1) the runtime device configuration changes, where the Activity is destroyed and recreated

     ~~~~~~~Question~~~~~~~~~~~~
  2) Android kills the application process and the user relaunches the app??

-The state cannot be retained i.e. the Activity Records are discarded when

- 1) The back button is pressed which destroys the Activity

- 2) The device is rebooted

- 3) The Activity Records are not used for a long time

-## The log after implementing onSaveInstanceState() method

-<b><i>The home button is pressed where the Activity is only paused and stopped but not destroyed</i></b>

-12-24 05:17:20.037 25865-25865/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onPause()

-12-24 05:17:20.070 25865-25865/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onSaveInstanceState()

-12-24 05:17:20.070 25865-25865/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: Saving data, IS_SAVED to true

-12-24 05:17:20.070 25865-25865/com.lifecycle.activity.droid.activitylifecycle D/MainActivity: onStop()

 <b><i> On a device orientation change, where the Activity is destroyed and recreated </i></b>